kdszafranski/fallback-cpp-dx-game/README.md

 Overall, it was a blast!

+To get the source code running, see [code-setup.md](/docs/code-setup.md)

 _Attribution: This project uses some of the code provided by Charles Kelly.
 I have altered some of it significantly for the final game.
 See the [license.md file](./license.md) for usage rights._

 ![Fallback Gameplay](source/pictures/fb-action2.png)